Squeaks72/BookBounty/README.md

 * __preferred_extensions_non_fiction__: Filter non-fiction download by extension (comma separated).
 Defaults to `.pdf .epub, .mobi, .azw3, .djvu`.
 * __search_last_name_only__: Use only the author's last name in searches.
 Defaults to `False`.
 * __search_shortened_title__: Use shortened title when searching (remove everything after `:`).
 Defaults to `False`.
+* __blacklisted_strings__: Comma separated list of strings to look out for and ignore in download links.
+Useful when you want to ignore certain download sites.
+Defaults to ``.

 ## Sync Schedule